If you know me then you know how much I love the Wu. You also know how much I love infosec. I thought this particular topic worthy to marry the two.

 - Diversification is critical for any profitable business.
 Like any other venture, cyber criminals want to diversify their sources of income.

 - It’s easy, it’s fast, and it’s effective.

 - You get to actually “print” money, and that’s incentive enough for most cyber criminals.

 Yes, ransomware and cryptomining malware will continue to be a thing.
 As long as there is a profit, the cyber criminals will continue to use it as an avenue of attack.
 I would expect to see the same innovation and evasion we have seen from ransomware continue to evolve this next form of extortion.

-Stopping this form of malware requires the same approach we’ve always taken to stop other pieces of malware.
+Stopping this form of malware requires the same approach we’ve always taken to malware protection.
 The intention of the malware may be different, but prevention, detection, and response remain the same.

 To briefly some it up, cryptocurrencies are a real thing.
 Denying they are or saying they shouldn’t be is just a failure to face the facts.
 The facts remain that even Nation States are using ransomware and cryptomining malware to bypass current sanctions and diversify portfolios.
 Calling for a “ban” won’t help us deal with this problem today.
 Cyber criminals will use the easiest methods they can to generate income.
 This is just one more example of them doing what they have always done.
 Defenders must do what we have always done and adapt.